mattybrad/drumkid/docs/v6/manual.md

 **Note** - Alter the root note of the drones, in semitone steps over an octave range.

-**Beat** - Chooses between a series of basic underlying drum patterns.
+**Beat** - Chooses between a series of basic underlying drum patterns (see "preset beat list" below).

 **Beats/bar** - Alters the time signature of the beat, i.e. the number of steps in the pattern.
-The possible values are 4/4, 5/4, 6/4 and 7/4.
+You can have between 1 and 13 beats in a bar, or if you turn the knob all the way to the right, the time signature will be randomised at the start of each bar.

 **Swing** - Creates a swing feel to a beat by altering the timing of certain hits.
 There are three settings: straight, partial swing, and full (triplet) swing.

 **Tempo** - Alters the tempo (BPM) of the beat.
 Will override any tempo previously set using the tap tempo function.
+Has a range of 10BPM to ~1000BPM, with the "sensible" tempos grouped in the middle of the range.

 ## MIDI
 DrumKid has MIDI in and out ports.
 These can be used to connect DrumKid to other MIDI equipment.

 ### Synchronisation
 DrumKid sends and receives MIDI clock signals.
 A clock signal will be sent through the "MIDI out" socket whenever DrumKid is playing.
 If DrumKid detects a clock signal through the "MIDI in" socket, it will synchronise itself to this signal.
-Once a clock signal has been received, the tempo controls will stop having any effect (you can return to non-synchronised mode by turning DrumKid off and on again).
-In synchronised mode, the start/stop button acts slightly differently - it will still stop the beat as normal, but starting a beat will only work if there is an active clock signal.
-If you attempt to start the beat before a clock signal is present, DrumKid will wait for a clock signal before starting.
-This behaviour may change with future updates.
+Once a clock signal has been received, the tempo controls will stop having any effect until a clock "stop" command is received.

 ### Note output
-DrumKid outputs note data on channel 10 (the standard MIDI drum channel).
-The note numbers are as follows:
+By default, DrumKid outputs note data on channel 10 (the standard MIDI drum channel).
+The default note numbers are as follows:
 - Kick - C1 (36)
 - Click - C#1 (37)
 - Snare - D1 (38)
 - Closed hi-hat - F#1 (42)
 - Tom - G1 (43)

+### CC/note input
+DrumKid responds to MIDI CC (control change) messages on any channel.
+DrumKid responds to CC numbers between 16 and 31, in order, as follows:
+- Chance (CC 16)
+- Zoom (CC 17)
+- Range (CC 18)
+- Midpoint (CC 19)
+- Pitch (CC 20)
+- Crush (CC 21)
+- Crop (CC 22)
+- Drop (CC 23)
+- Drone (CC 24)
+- Modulate (CC 25)
+- Tuning (CC 26)
+- Note (CC 27) (almost certainly better to just control this with regular note commands - see below)
+- Beat (CC 28)
+- Beats/bar (time signature) (CC 29)
+- Swing (CC 30)
+- Tempo (CC 31) (disabled when using sync)

+You can also control the drone's base note using MIDI note commands on any channel.

+### MIDI settings menu
+If you press buttons B+C+D together, you can access the MIDI settings menu, which allows you to change the note and MIDI channel for each of the five drum channels used by DrumKid.
+Once you enter the menu, you can:
+- Press any of the first five buttons (start/stop, A, B, C or D) to choose one of the five drum channels, or press the tap tempo button to exit the settings menu
+- Once you have selected a drum, you can edit it as follows:
+- Use the first two buttons (start/stop and A) to increase or decrease the MIDI note number
+- Use the middle two buttons (B and C) to increase of decrease the MIDI channel
+- Use button D to test the current note number and channel (i.e. send a MIDI note command with the new settings)
+- Use the tap tempo button to confirm your selection and save it to DrumKid's memory.
+You will then have to enter the settings menu again using B+C+D if you want to change another drum channel
+- At any time when in the MIDI settings menu, you can press all six buttons together to reset all MIDI settings to the defaults (see "note output" section above) - this will also exit the settings menu

 ## Other info
 Because DrumKid uses a lo-fi method (known as pulse width modulation) to generate its audio signal, there is a trace, high-frequency noise present in the output.
 While this signal should be above the human range of hearing, you may want to filter it out if you are recording DrumKid in a studio, especially if you intend to pitch-shift the recording downwards (since this could bring the noise within human hearing range).
 To remove the noise, use a band-stop or low-pass filter (before any pitch-shifting) - the offending frequency should be at 32768Hz.
-## Hacking DrumKid
-DrumKid is an open source project, based on the Arduino Uno, and is designed in such a way that it can be modified and repaired.
-The source files for DrumKid are available from [https://github.com/mattybrad/drumkid/](https://github.com/mattybrad/drumkid/) - you will find the schematics, CAD files, parts list, source code and more.
-I have also written a "hackers' manual" to assist with modifying DrumKid's electronics and software.

 ## Preset beat list (X denotes LED)
 1. You can leave your hat on (X----)
 2. Johnny Two-Hats (-X---)